TheSphynxoid/Hubris-Engine/README.md

 This is a rewrite of Sphynx Engine to be better structured and more modular.
 This implementation aims to be more flexible, easier to work with and upgradable with ease.

-The engine is fully written in C++17.
+The engine will be written in C++20.

 *The engine is still in development and is not ready for use.*
 ## Planned Features: